White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Case 1: White Gold Allergy

-Situation: 28-year-old woman bought nickel-based white gold engagement ring elsewhere.
+Situation: 28-year-old woman bought a nickel-based white engagement ring elsewhere.
 After a week - itching and redness.

-Problem: Nickel white gold, rhodium partially worn during sizing.
+Problem: Nickel alloy, rhodium partially worn during sizing.

-Solution: Exchanged for palladium white gold.
+Solution: Exchanged for the palladium variant.
 After a month - no issues.

-Lesson: If allergic - never buy nickel white gold.
+Lesson: If allergic - never buy the nickel alloy.
 Only palladium, yellow, rose, or platinum.

 Case 2: Wedding Band Rhodium Maintenance